erik1968/analog-smith21/content/pages/blog/street-photography.md

 ---
 *\[ Bauhaus inspired posters from History of Design, Fall 2018 ]*

-> The poster above was originally plain, old construction paper >> 11x17".
+> The poster above was originally plain, old construction paper (11x17" sheet).
 So, why not have some fun with it and “digitize” it as I absolutely love to do!
 I really like to make seemingly ordinary lookin images and creations in the physical / analog realms of this 3D holographic reality and then exact its due justice in our extended, increasingly ever-present: digital realm.
 So, I digitized it!!
-And, at the same time >> I did not! [ please bear with me >> it will make sense after I explain ]
+And, at the same time >> I did not! \[ please bear with me >> it will make sense after I explain ]